RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 5. | On the main KryoFlux screen, enter the name of the image in the text field.
-The image name is constructed with the accession number or FA number followed by the digital media number.
+The image name is constructed with the accession number or FA number followed by the digital media ID.
    | *Example: 2012\_077\_DM0000000001 or FA012\_DM0000000759*

 6. \ If the disk is Windows formatted, select **<Multiple>**